 The events of the last few years have had a significant impact on children and families, and many of us are seeing this in our children’s ‘big feelings’.
 When children experience big emotions, we often see this come out through what we call ‘behaviour’.
 Many parents will relate to seeing plenty of heightened emotions in their children.

-Montessori and Emotional Wellbeing for Teachers Course
+Montessori and Children’s Emotional Wellbeing for Parents Course

 The good news is that there is something we can do to support children with this.
 We can learn about strategies such as co-regulation; we can learn how their brains work, and learn about the kind of responses to behaviour and emotions that will actively support their well-being now and in the future.